 Members

-We are a young group funded by the European Research Council, based in the Centre for Theoretical, Atomic, Molecular and Optical Physics, School of Mathematics and Physics, Queen’s University Belfast.
+We are a young group funded by the European Research Council, based in the Centre for Light-Matter Interactions (formerly the Centre for Theoretical, Atomic, Molecular and Optical Physics), School of Mathematics and Physics, Queen’s University Belfast.
 We are a family and diversity friendly group.
 Join us!

 Group leader: Dr Dermot Green